 Starting as a symbolic lights out event in Sydney in 2007, Earth Hour has grown to be the world’s largest action for climate change.
 From the Eiffel Tower to the Empire State Building, and the Bird’s Nest stadium to Burj Khalifa, thousands of landmarks will switch off their lights in solidarity for the planet.

 On Saturday, March 24 at 8:30 pm local time, skylines around the world will go dark as millions celebrate WWF’s Earth Hour to spark global awareness and action on nature and the environment.

-In a show of support, the Golden Gate Bridge, The Transamerica Pyramid Center, and Ghirardelli Square, along with dozens of buildings and monuments around the world will turn off their non-essential lighting for one hour.
+In a show of support, the University of San Francisco, and Ghirardelli Square, along with dozens of buildings and monuments around the world will turn off their non-essential lighting for one hour.

 Participation is easy.
 By flipping off your lights at 8:30 pm local time, you will be making the switch to a cleaner, more secure nation and prosperous America.

 > RSVP on Facebook to show your support

 For the past 10 years, people around the world have come together every Earth Hour to support efforts to tackle climate change.
 And, together, we have created a powerful movement that helped deliver strong global commitments to tackling this threat.

 Climate change remains a big challenge for us all.
 But another urgent threat now demands our attention: the loss of nature.
 These two combined threats mean we must act – and now.